erikfenriz/Google-Developer-Challenge/README.md

 # Google-Developer-Challenge
 On the way to greatness; year 2017; Udacity and Google announcing over 100k scholarships around the world.
 <br>
-I have accomplished the program and here to share the code is the code, starting with something not super trivial:
+I have accomplished the program and here to share the code, starting with something not super trivial:
 # Quiz: Even or Odd (3-2)
 Directions:
 Write an if...else statement that: